sergeyzolotukhin/learn-java-gradle/infrastructure/ansible/README.md

 #### My steps how to learn ansible.

+DONE:
-    1. How to install ansible with vagrant oo the one node.
-DONE
+    * How to install ansible with vagrant oo the one node.
-    2. How to enable connect to other node via password.
-DONE
+    * How to enable connect to other node via password.
-    3. How to create simple play book to ping other node.
-DONE
+    * How to create simple play book to ping other node.
-    4. How to create a simple role.
-DONE
+    * How to create a simple role.
-    5. How to apply separate roles to different hosts.
-DONE
+    * How to apply separate roles to different hosts.

+IN PROGRESS:

+TODO:

+    * Install postgresql
+    * Create database via ansible
+    * Insert data via ansible
+    * Create database dump
+    * Restore database from dump

+    * Execute custom python script on the node
+    * Create custom module